Albania men's national basketball team: 21st century

 In 2002, Albania entered a smaller competition, the 2002 European Championship for Small Countries.
 Albania would begin the tournament in Group A, where the team would eventually earn a (2–1) record.
 However, due to point differential, Albania missed out on advancing to the knockout phase and were relegated to the classification round.
 There, the team defeated Gibraltar, but lost to Moldova to finish the tournament in sixth place.

 After achieving nearly similar results at the competition in 2004, Albania were poised to change the narrative at the 2006 tournament.
 The national team quickly set the tone, as they went undefeated (3–0) in the group stage to advance.
 In the semis, Albania won a high scoring affair against Andorra 111–101, to send the team into the final.
 Although the team would fall short of winning the competition, losing a tightly contested match to Azerbaijan to finish as the runners-up.

 Entering qualification for EuroBasket 2017, Albania struggled to a (1–5) record during the qualifiers, picking up their lone victory against Slovakia and missing out to qualify.
 During the process for Albania to qualify for the 2019 FIBA World Cup, the national team went through European Pre-Qualifiers.
 However, Albania were overwhelmed in all four of their matches in the pre-qualifying stage, and failed to advance.

 Following Albania's lost attempt to qualify for the 2019 World Cup, the team directed their attention toward EuroBasket 2022 qualifying.
 Although Albania would display similar results which caused the team to miss out on the World Cup, and being eliminated.
+Albania began their European Pre-Qualifiers campaign for the 2023 FIBA World Cup, dropping their first match 70–62 against Portugal, before defeating Cyprus 71–64.
+However, in Albania's final four games of the round, they suffered heavy losses in each match, to finish with a record of (1–5), and failing to advance.
+Albania went through EuroBasket 2025 qualifying, where they were eventually eliminated, finishing with a (1–7) record.
+In February 2024, Albania entered European Pre-Qualifiers for the 2027 FIBA World Cup.
+They were eliminated in the first round, after finishing at the bottom of their group, with a record of (1–3).